-Bournemouth International Airport Ltd. has property rights in the information disclosed herein.
-The recipient, by accepting this document, agrees that neither this document, nor the information disclosed herein, nor any part(s) thereof shall be produced in any manner whatsoever.
-Nor shall it be transferred to other documents or media, used or disclosed to any third party, for any purpose except as specifically authorised in writing by Bournemouth International Airport Ltd. All rights are reserved under copyright laws.

-Any Query relating to this Manual should be directed to:-

-Operations Director Bournemouth Airport
+Bournemouth International Airport Ltd. has property rights in the information.
+The recipient, by accepting this document, agrees that neither nor the information disclosed herein, nor any part(s) thereof shall be manner whatsoever.
+Nor shall it be transferred to other documents of disclosed to any third party, for any purpose except as specifically authors Bournemouth International Airport Ltd. All rights are reserved under r this document, produced in any r media, used or norised in writing Any Query relating to this Manual should be directed to:- Operations Director Bournemouth Airport